bmitchinson/CS5800-Team9/.github/ISSUE_TEMPLATE/new-issue.md

   * ...
 * Datebase:
   * ...
+* Dev Ops:
+  * ...
+  * Documenting the progress of completing this issue within the issue comments
+  * Creating any needed documentation in our wiki pages, while referencing [the agreed upon wiki structure](https://github.com/bmitchinson/CS5800-Team9/wiki/Wiki-Template)

 [ ] Have you assigned the proper labels for this issue?
 [ ] Have you moved this issue to the correct project board column?